DopplerHQ/cli-action/README.md

 # Install Doppler CLI action

+The Doppler CLI is the official tool for interacting with your Enclave secrets and configuration.
 This action installs the latest [Doppler CLI](https://github.com/DopplerHQ/cli) into your PATH.

 ## Example usage